article banner

 Transactions

-Companies with a net-worth of Rs 500 crore or more will have to follow the new Indian Accounting Standards (Ind AS) from April 1 even as experts have raised concerns that many firms are not prepared yet.
+Companies with a net-worth of INR 500 crore or more will have to follow the new Indian Accounting Standards (Ind AS) from April 1 even as experts have raised concerns that many firms are not prepared yet.

 The new standards are benchmarked to the International Financial Reporting Standards ( IFRS).
 The shift will make Indian corporate accounts comparable internationally, filling the gaps in reporting standards that India follows currently.